aegis-icons/aegis-icons/CONTRIBUTING.md

 :warning: Never use JPG / PNG / GIF / WebP or other raster images **(as is)!**

-*Here are things you can check, go these options one by one:*
+*Here are things you can check, go these options in order:*

 - **Press kit on the company website**
   - Eg. Zenkit has ["Press Kit" page](https://zenkit.com/en/press-kit/), that has ZIPs containing vector-based logos.